Jojit-Thomas/easynum/README.md

-# NumFormatr
+# EasyNum

-NumFormatr is a web-based tool that converts large numbers into easily readable 'lakh' and 'crore' formats, making it simpler to interpret big figures.
+EasyNum is a web-based tool that converts large numbers into easily readable 'lakh' and 'crore' formats, making it simpler to interpret big figures.

 ## Features